maelchiotti/LocalMaterialNotes/README.md

 - Search though your notes
 - Sort your notes by date or title, in ascending or descending order
+- Display your notes in a list or a grid view
 - Pin your notes
 - Recover your deleted notes from the bin